-Burkina Faso integrates trade into key development strategy documents was also bolstered, which helped ensure the prominence of trade in key development strategy documents, including Burkina Faso's Strategy for Accelerated Growth and Sustainable Development (2011-2015) and the National Economic and Social Development Plan (2016- 2020).
+Mainstreaming efforts in Burkina Faso resulted in the incorporation of trade-related language into a broad spectrum of Government strategy documents, including those focused on transportation, mining, energy, agriculture, animal resources, environment, culture and tourism.
+Institutional capacity was also bolstered, which helped ensure the prominence of trade in key development strategy documents, including Burkina Faso's Strategy for Accelerated Growth and Sustainable Development (2011-2015) and the National Economic and Social Development Plan (2016- 2020).